For background reading on the value of finding “positive deviants” see these resources:

 This brief post outlines how EvalC3 can help find cases which may be usable examples of Positive Deviance.

-First, develop a predictive model that is good at predicting the absence of the outcome.
+- First, develop a predictive model that is good at predicting the absence of the outcome of interest.
 Usually, we are trying to predict its presence.
 This can be done by using EvalC3’s search algorithms.
-Or it can be done by testing out combinations of attributes that according to prior knowledge and theory are not conducive to the outcome occurring – especially attributes of this kind that are quite common.
+Or it can be done by testing out combinations of attributes that according to our prior knowledge and theory are conducive to the outcome not occurring – especially attributes of this kind that we think are quite prevalent.

 This approach can be tested out using the Krook data set , which is built into EvalC3.
 The absence of quotas for women in parliament is sufficient for low levels of women’s participation in parliament.
 It predicts 13 of the 14 countries with such low levels.
 The one exception is Lesotho, where there are no quotas but there are high levels of participation of women in parliament.
 This is an example of a “positive deviance” case that would be worth doing within-case investigations to identify and understand the causal processes at work.